ruby-processing/vecmath/docs/about.md

   - AppRender and ShapeRender that allow for direct writing of vector to vertex

+  - ColorUtil facilitates use of web string for colors

   - [JRubyArt](https://github.com/ruby-processing/JRubyArt) grid method.

   - [JRubyArt](https://github.com/ruby-processing/JRubyArt) map1d method.
 A direct replacement for processing map.